Key Takeaways

 print(f"📄 Processing: {target_url}...")

-# Payload parameters based on Reader.py:
+# Payload parameters for Reader API:

-# s: Source URL
+# s: Source URL to extract

-# t: Type ("url")
+# t: Type ("url" for web pages)

-# w: Wait time (3000ms for heavy JS sites)
+# w: Wait time in ms before extraction (3000ms for heavy JS sites)

 payload = {